Gradiant/grad-ssikit-android/README.md

 22. WaltIdDidEbsiService.kt -> BigInteger.TWO does not exist in Android, so it was replaced by BigInteger.ONE.add(BigInteger.ONE).

+23. CryptFun.kt -> LazySodiumJava cannot be executed by an Android environment.
+Instead, the LazySodiumAndroid variant must be used.
+As this is a Java library, and it cannot import the LazySodiumAndroid despite being able to resolve the dependency, the constructor was called using getKClass functions from ReflectionUtils.

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.